TumbleOwlee/env-setup/README.md

 curl https://raw.githubusercontent.com/TumbleOwlee/env-setup/main/Windows/Documents/WindowsPowerShell/profile.ps1 -o $home\Documents\WindowsPowerShell\profile.ps1
 ```

-If your work system has some more restriction in place (e.g. your home directory is on a network drive), the PowerShell script may not load at all.
+If your Windows system has some more restriction in place (e.g. your home directory is on a network drive), the PowerShell script may not load at all.
 A quick and dirty solution for that is to place the `profile.ps1` in `C:\Windows\System32\WindowsPowerShell\v1.0` instead of `%USERPROFILE%\Documents\PowerShell`.

 ## Using Bash